candiddev/candidsh/hugo/content/_index.md

 ---
-description: Candid Shoring - Load-Bearing IT Services and Support
+description: Load-Bearing IT Services and Support
 title: Candid Shoring
 ---